fglaeser/FakeDataEngine/README.md

 ```

-You can configure your database with the `connection.string` property and how fast the data is generated with `throttle.ms`.
+You can configure your database with the `connection.string` property, the database provider with `database.provider` (`sqlserver` and `oracle` for now) and how fast the data is generated with `throttle.ms`.
 ### Tables
 To configure tables you need to set the following properties: